Last Updated: November 9, 2022

-A gig is referred to as a temporary job with an uncertain future.
-Some say the “gig-trend” emerged as a direct consequence of the global financial crisis, while others agree that it’s a clear manifestation of the millennial psychology that values a flexible work schedule over the security and perks of a full-time job.
+A gig is referred to as a temporary job completed by a freelance worker.
+Some say the “gig” trend emerged as a direct consequence of the global financial crisis, while others agree that it is a clear manifestation of millennial psychology that values a flexible work schedule over the security and perks of a full-time job.

 Succeeding in the gig economy depends a lot on the owners’ understanding of the current market situation and the major pain points of the freelance community.
 Following are a few crucial ways businesses can look to satiate the demands of the growing gig economy.

-Consider the timeline (shown below) of Fiverr, an online marketplace for freelance services and observe how they improved their value proposition over the years.
+Consider the timeline (shown below) of Fiverr, an online marketplace for on-demand freelance services, and observe how it improved its value proposition over the years.

 Information Source – Wikipedia, Graphic Credit – FATbit

 Ad hoc workforce management can become profusely troublesome unless a well-run, venture-backed technology platform is used.
 It makes it easier for the business and employees to work together.
 An established outsourcing platform maintains stable and vetted talent making it easy to post ads, evaluate proposals, and candidates, and manage the logistics of projects and payments.

 Many of the benefits that come from working in a team environment are absent in the gig economy.
 Freelancers are on their own to conjure up their creative genius.
 That’s where the owner of a gig economy business can swoop in and look to create a sense of community by connecting freelancers with each other.